 IPODs and Apple – BUY – Jose Anes at Stocks For Me makes a buy recomendation for Apple (AAPL) stock based on growth analysis.

-Bear market funds – Investing the Middle Way provides a summary of no-load bear market funds including such information as fund name, symbol, target index, leverage and expense ratio.
+Bear market funds – provides a summary of no-load bear market funds including such information as fund name, symbol, target index, leverage and expense ratio.
 One may never purchase them, but it’s good to know the options.

 Fund forecasting – Abnormal Returns discusses how some recent research shows that it may be possible to predict the returns to good old fashioned open-end mutual funds.